 Table 9.
-Drug Interactions
+Drug Interactions4

-Drug Interacting Medication Potential Result Buprenorphine, fentanyl, hydromorphone, methadone, morphine, oxycodone, oxymorphone Barbiturate anesthetics The dose of thiopental required to induce anesthesia may be reduced in the presence of narcotic analgesics.
-Apnea may be more common with this combination.
-Drug actions may be additive Buprenorphine, fentanyl, methadone, oxycodone Azole antifungals The pharmacologic effects and adverse reactions of certain opioid analgesics may be increased.
+Drug Interacting Medication Potential Result Acetaminophen Isoniazid Toxic effects of acetaminophen may be increased by isoniazid.
+Buprenorphine, fentanyl, methadone, oxycodone Azole antifungals The pharmacologic effects and adverse reactions of certain opioid analgesics may be increased.
 Possible inhibition of certain opioid analgesic metabolism (CYP3A4) by azole antifungal agents.
 Buprenorphine, fentanyl, methadone, oxycodone Macrolide and related antibiotics Fentanyl plasma concentrations may be elevated, increasing the pharmacologic effects and toxicity.
 Inhibition of fentanyl metabolism (CYP3A4) by macrolide and related antibiotics.
 Buprenorphine, fentanyl, oxycodone Protease inhibitors Opioid analgesic plasma concentrations may be increased and the half-life prolonged, increasing the risk of adverse reactions (e.g., respiratory depression).
 Possible inhibition of opioid analgesic metabolism (CYP3A4) in the gut wall and liver.
 Buprenorphine, methadone Benzodiazepines Increased risk of sedation and life-threatening respiratory depression, especially with overdosage; synergistic effects of opioids and benzodiazepines.
 Fentanyl, oxycodone Rifamycins Oxycodone plasma concentrations may be reduced, decreasing the pharmacologic effects (e.g., pain management).
 Oral bioavailability of oxycodone is decreased.
 Increased oxycodone metabolism (CYP3A4) by rifamycins.
 Oral bioavailability of oxycodone is decreased.
 Fentanyl plasma concentrations may be reduced, decreasing fentanyl efficacy.
 Induction of fentanyl metabolism (CYP3A4) by rifamycins is suspected.
 Buprenorphine Methadone Narcotic agonists/antagonists may decrease or potentiate the pharmacologic effects of methadone.
 Narcotic agonists/antagonists potentiate or block the effect of methadone by competitively binding with opiate receptors.
 Fentanyl Amiodarone Profound bradycardia, sinus arrest, and hypotension have occurred.
 Fentanyl Diltiazem Opioid analgesic plasma concentrations may be elevated, increasing the pharmacologic effects and risk of toxicity (e.g., severe respiratory depression).
 Inhibition of opioid analgesic metabolism (CYP3A4) by diltiazem.
 Methadone Fluvoxamine Increased serum methadone concentrations with possible toxicity.
 Fluvoxamine may inhibit the hepatic metabolism of methadone.
 Methadone Hydantoins The actions of methadone may be reduced.
 Patients receiving chronic methadone treatment may experience withdrawal symptoms.
 Hydantoins appear to increase the metabolic clearance of methadone.
-Methadone Quinolones Methadone plasma levels may be elevated by ciprofloxacin and

-Drug Interacting Medication Potential Result norfloxacin, increasing pharmacologic effects and adverse reactions.
+Methadone Quinolones Methadone plasma levels may be elevated by ciprofloxacin and norfloxacin, increasing pharmacologic effects and adverse reactions.
 Coadministration of methadone and gatifloxacin, levofloxacin, or moxifloxacin may increase the risk of life- threatening cardiac arrhythmias, including torsades de pointes.
 Inhibition of methadone metabolism (CYP1A2 and 3A4).
 Possible additive prolongation of the QT interval with methadone and certain quinolones.
-In addition, methadone inhibits cardiac potassium channels.
+In addition, methadone

+Drug Interacting Medication Potential Result inhibits cardiac potassium channels.
 Methadone Rifamycins The actions of methadone may be reduced.
 Patients receiving chronic methadone treatment may experience withdrawal symptoms.
 Rifampin primarily appears to stimulate the hepatic and intestinal metabolism of methadone.
 Morphine Remifentanil The analgesic effect of morphine may be decreased.
 Unknown; however, acute opioid tolerance and postanesthetic hyperalgesia have been proposed as a possible cause.
 Morphine Rifamycins The analgesic effects of morphine may be decreased.
 Oxycodone Serotonin reuptake inhibitors The risk of serotonin syndrome (e.g., agitation, altered consciousness, ataxia, myoclonus, overactive reflexes, shivering) may be increased.